jasongrimes/silex-simpleuser/README.md

         ),
     ));

-    // These services are only required for the optional SimpleUser controller provider
+    // These services are only required if you use the optional SimpleUser controller provider for form-based authentication.
     $app->register(new Provider\SessionServiceProvider());
     $app->register(new Provider\ServiceControllerServiceProvider());
     $app->register(new Provider\UrlGeneratorServiceProvider());